High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

 \subsection{VDC Tracking Efficiency}

-Because we reject events with no tracks or multiple tracks in the VDC, the tracking efficiency is defined as the fraction of good events which yield a single good track, as events with multiple tracks are rejected in the analysis.
-A good-track event is defined as a one-track event that fired both VDCs planes and was in the fiducial area, i.e, hit the central region (paddles 3 and 4) of the $S_1$ and $S_2$ scintillator planes.
-Tracks with zero or many ($>$30) hits are excluded as this many hits is nearly always caused by a shower of particles when the high-energy particle hits the end of the magnet or a beam pipe.
-Particle identification cuts using A$_1$ and A$_2$ aerogels were applied to exclude $\pi^{+}$ from the proton tracking efficiency measurement.
-See section~\ref{pid_cuts} for a more detailed description of the PID cuts.
-The efficiency is then $\epsilon_{\mbox{VDC}} = 1 - (N_{\mbox{zero}}+N_{\mbox{mult}})/N_{\mbox{good}}$.
-The efficiency is calculated and applied to each run separately.
-The zero- and multiple-track inefficiencies for the left arm are $\leq$0.21\% and $\leq$0.38\%, respectively, and for the right arm are $\leq$0.017\% and $\leq$1.26\%, respectively.
+To estimate the tracking efficiency, we first define a sample of candidate events for which we believe a good track should be found.
+The candidate events must have hits in both VDC planes, 30 hits or less per VDC plane, and be in the central region of the detector, i.e. hit either paddle 3 or 4 in both the $S_1$ and $S_2$ scintillator planes.
+Events with zero or many ($>$30) wire hits in either VDC are excluded, as they are not expected to yield good tracks: having no hits in a chamber indicates that the event missed the chamber, while events with $>$30 hits in one VDC are almost always caused by the incoming high-energy particle hitting an aperture near the end of the magnets and generating a shower of low-energy particles in the chambers.
+We also apply particle identification cuts using A$_1$ and A$_2$ aerogels to exclude $\pi^{+}$ from the proton tracking efficiency measurement.
+See Sec.~\ref{pid_cuts} for a more detailed description of the PID cuts.